So, you’ve decided to get on the property ladder and buy your own place. Congratulations - you’re about to embark on an exciting adventure!

 Struggling to work out how much you can afford to borrow?

 This will calculate your monthly mortgage payments for after you buy a property.

 Mortgage allowance - how to save for a deposit

-Saving for a deposit is a big hurdle for many first-time buyers need help to do so.
+Saving for a deposit is a big hurdle for many.
+Some first-time buyers need help to do so.